jatanRT/eprscope/README.md

 ## Updates

-To update the `{eprscope}` 📦, just run the following code in R Console ➨
+To update the `{eprscope}` 📦, just run the following code in the R console ➨

 ``` r